 Women in STEM Speaker Series

-The Women in STEM Speaker Series will introduce you to 12 inspiring STEM role models who have established themselves as experts in a variety of fields.
+The Women in STEM Speaker Series introduced 12 inspiring STEM role models who have established themselves as experts in a variety of fields.

 Past conversations include: